docsforadobe/premiere-scripting-guide/docs/sequence/sequence.md

 Integer, read-only.

-#### NOTE
+!!! note
     In testing, this attribute seems unstable and produces unreliable results.
 Recommend using [Sequence.sequenceID](#sequence-sequenceid) instead.

 ---